-I used to think I was like these singers who can’t sing really well, but they’re the best singers of their own songs.
+I used to think I was like these singers who can’t sing well, but they’re the best singers of their own songs.
 Like Jacques Brel: he was not a fantastic singer, but he was the best singer when using his own material.
-So I thought I’m probably the best director for my own screenplays.
-Maybe that’s because I didn’t go to film school, but now, after three films, and after winning the Best Director Award in Montreal, I thought, ‘Hey, I must be a director now!’ [laughs].
-At a certain moment, there was a project in Hollywood – Spencer Baumgarten is my agent there – I worked there on a brilliant screenplay, and Matthew McConaughey was pretty much the only actor who could really play the leading character, but unfortunately the deal didn’t go though.
+So I thought I’m probably the best director for my screenplays.
+Maybe that’s because I didn’t go to film school, but now, after three films and after winning the Best Director Award in Montreal, I thought, ‘Hey, I must be a director now!’ [laughs].
+At a certain moment, there was a project in Hollywood—Spencer Baumgarten is my agent there—I worked there on a brilliant screenplay, and Matthew McConaughey was pretty much the only actor who could really play the leading character, but unfortunately, the deal didn’t go, though.
 So now, if I would get a brilliant screenplay like that, I can’t imagine a greater present than not having to go through the whole painful process of having to write a screenplay myself.
 It’s very ambivalent.
 To me, writing is always more fun when it’s done.

 In the past, you have been a prominent film journalist in Flanders.
 Did that help you to become a film director with a view and an approach of your own?

 It certainly helped me to become a film director.
-I often thought about it and both processes are more similar than you’d think.
+I often thought about it, and both processes are more similar than you’d think.
 Many filmmakers have been film journalists.
-Basically, as a film journalist you are looking at the screen and you’re asking yourself, ‘Is it worthwhile?
+Basically, as a film journalist, you are looking at the screen, and you’re asking yourself, ‘Is it worthwhile?
 Is it truthful?
-Can I believe these characters, am I involved and are the emotions honest?’
-When I am on the set as a film director – never looking at the actors live, I only look at my screen – I ask myself those very same questions.
+Can I believe these characters, am I involved, and are the emotions honest?’
+When I am on the set as a film director—never looking at the actors live, I only look at my screen—I ask myself those very same questions.
 And if the answer to one of them causes a problem, we need to find a solution.
-Then you need your actors, and with my theater background – and not being a very gifted actor – I know how difficult it is for them and what you can do to make it work, or maybe go for something that they wouldn’t necessarily do themselves.
-But once they deliver something… Actors like Peter Van den Begin and Barbara Sarafian, they are so intelligent and insightful in what they do, you often only have to ask something like, ‘Could you do it a little bit faster?’
+Then you need your actors, and with my theater background—and not being a very gifted actor—I know how difficult it is for them and what you can do to make it work, or maybe go for something that they wouldn’t necessarily do themselves.
+But once they deliver something… Actors like Peter Van den Begin and Barbara Sarafian are so intelligent and insightful in what they do; very often, you only have to ask something like, ‘Could you do it a little bit faster?’

 So far, you’ve made three films in nine years.
 Is that enough for you?

-That’s a reasonable Belgian rate, and certainly if you write the screenplays yourself, it’s pretty normal.
-But I do a lot of things in between, otherwise I would get a little frustrated [laughs].
+That’s a reasonable Belgian rate, and certainly, if you write the screenplays yourself, it’s pretty normal.
+But I do many things in between, otherwise, I would get a little frustrated [laughs].
 On the other hand, I have been incredibly fortunate to work with Eyeworks and my producer Peter Bouckaert who handles the budget.
-Not every filmmaker has the opportunity to make the films that he wants to make – as I do – so I consider myself a very lucky man.
+Not every filmmaker has the opportunity to make the films that he wants to make—as I do—so I consider myself a very lucky man.

 September 9, 2016